UMIntelligence/platform_multimodal_frontend/README_cn.md

-# Building a Multimodal Platform with Vue
+# Building a Content Management System with Vue

 <p align="center">
   <a href="./README_cn.md">English</a> |